 PATROL BASE JAKER, Helmand province, Islamic Republic of Afghanistan --

-Editor’s Note: This CAT team is currently supporting Regimental Combat Team 1, 2nd Marine Division (Forward), which heads Task Force Leatherneck.
+Editor’s note: The battalion is currently assigned to Regimental Combat Team 1, 2nd Marine Division (Forward), which heads Task Force Leatherneck.
 The task force serves as the ground combat element of Regional Command (Southwest) and works in partnership with the Afghan National Security Force and the Government of the Islamic Republic of Afghanistan to conduct counterinsurgency operations.
 The unit is dedicated to securing the Afghan people, defeating insurgent forces, and enabling ANSF assumption of security responsibilities within its area of operations in order to support the expansion of stability, development and legitimate governance.